ctxppc/Conifer/Documentation/1 Components.md

 Conifer lazily computes the `body` property (and thus the component tree) and caches the result.
 Accesses to subcomponents (and the larger tree more generally) are regulated through [shadows](2 Shadows.md); you never evaluate the `body` property directly.

 `Component` is usually specialised to a domain-specific component protocol which domain-specific component types conform to.
+Requirements that operate on shadows are conventially expressed as `static func` requirements on the specialised component protocol, with these methods having (at least) a `Shadow<Self>` parameter.

 	protocol HTMLNode : Component where Body : HTMLNode {
 		static func serialised(_ node: Shadow<Self>) -> String